andreddias/cypress/README.md

 Documentation is good, but without documentation it's hard to find people talking about cypress, beacause this i created the group cypress in groups google, link here: https://groups.google.com/forum/#!forum/cypress_testing

 # My first project
-I have some difficulty using ids our classes at first
+I have some difficulty using ids our classes at first, but this documentation is good, is main source: https://example.cypress.io/commands/actions the examples (...\integration\examples) is another good option

 # ...in progress